jhilpatel06/Capstone_Project_Hack_Wizards/README.md

     1. Add task
     2. Remove task
     3. Display list of tasks when asked for removal
-    4. Reminder 'before a day or an hour' depending on the diffence of time of enqueuing and deadline.
+    4. Reminder 'before a day or an hour or within hour' depending on the diffence of time of enqueuing and deadline.
     5. Reminder note displayed in 'distinct colors' according to different priority values.

 ###